subspace/auto-mobile/README.md

 ## Description

-This project is a monorepo that has built-in the auto backend and also include the `auto-app`
+This project is a monorepo that has built-in `auto-backend` and also includes the `auto-app`".

 This Project contains a shared package named `@auto/backend` and the `@subpace/auto-app`